OT / Operational Technology Security – What Is It ?

 The lines between IT and OT are often blurred as the two converge.
 Digitisation and innovation has resulted in OT systems interacting and integrating with IT systems.

-OT network components such as IC and SCADA systems are being connected to IT network components such as processors, and the data collected by physical equipment and IoT devices, such as sensors and monitors, is being used to identify problems or increase efficiencies.
+OT network components such as ICS and SCADA systems are being connected to IT network components such as processors, and the data collected by physical equipment and IoT devices, such as sensors and monitors, is being used to identify problems or increase efficiencies.

 The improved agility and efficiency that comes from OT-IT network convergence comes with increased risks.
 Connecting OT devices to the internet via an IT network immediately exposes the OT network and all connected OT devices to cyber attacks making the entire network vulnerable.

-What is OT Security?
+What is OT / Operational Technology Security?

 With OT managing critical infrastructure such as transportation, power and utilities, cyber risks take on a whole new scale when you consider the potential consequences of attacks.
 What’s more, cyber criminals have been increasingly targeting OT networks with sophisticated attacks as they recognise the potential for disruption.